A Trichotomy for Regular Trail Queries: The Tractable Class

-\begin{toappendix} The following lemma is the implication (1) $\Rightarrow$ (5) from Theorem~\ref{thm:ttractNFA} \begin{lemma} If $L \in \ttract$, then there exists a detainment automaton for $L$ with consistent shortcuts and only memoryless components. \end{lemma} \begin{proof} Let $A_L=(Q_L,\Sigma,i_L,F_L,\delta_L)$ be the minimal DFA for $L$.
+The following lemma is the implication (1) $\Rightarrow$ (5) from Theorem~\ref{thm:ttractNFA} \begin{lem} If $L \in \ttract$, then there exists a detainment automaton for $L$ with consistent jumps and only memoryless components. \end{lem} \begin{proof} Let $A_L=(Q_L,\Sigma,i_L,F_L,\delta_L)$ be the minimal DFA for $L$.
 The proof goes as follows: First, we define a CNFA $A$ with two counters.
-Second, we show that we can convert $A$ to an equivalent CNFA $A'$ with only one counter that is a detainment automaton with consistent shortcuts and only memoryless components.
+Second, we show that we can convert $A$ to an equivalent CNFA $A'$ with only one counter that is a detainment automaton with consistent jumps and only memoryless components.
 This conversion is done by simulating one of the counters using a bigger set of states.
 Last, we show that $L(A)=L(A_L)$, which shows the lemma statement as $L(A)=L(A')$.